Feb

 Disproportionate symptoms with modest anemia

-Circulatory manifestations such as acrocyanosis, cold-induced pain, and color change arise primarily from IgM-mediated agglutination and microvascular obstruction rather than anemia itself.7
+Circulatory manifestations such as acrocyanosis, cold-induced pain, and color change arise primarily from cold-induced IgM-mediated red-cell agglutination in acral circulation rather than from anemia itself, and in some patients may be amplified by coexistent cryoglobulin activity.8

 Management requires: